Deb thru-hiked the Appalachian Trail and is a Search & Rescue volunteer and writer living in Flagstaff, AZ.

-See The World On Foot
+See the World on Foot

 As a long-distance backpacker with an Appalachian Trail thru-hike under my feet and many other treks on my ever-growing bucket list, I love reading about the footpaths of the world, especially those that ramble on for hundreds, even thousands, of miles.

-Seeing and experiencing life on foot is a passion of mine that percolated during my college years while hiking New Hampshire's White Mountains and bubbled to the surface with a vengeance about a decade later.
+Seeing and experiencing life on foot is a passion that percolated during my college years while hiking New Hampshire's White Mountains and bubbled to the surface with a vengeance about a decade later.
 To me, there's nothing better than wearing out the soles of my hiking boots on long and sometimes rugged paths.

 Are you like that, too?

 Given that I'm always daydreaming about long-distance walks (a.k.a hikes, backpacking trips, treks, tramps, and journeys), I thought I'd put together a compilation of some of the world's premier footpaths, with links for gathering additional information about each trail.
 This is not an exhaustive list by any means, so if you have a favorite walk not included here, be sure to add it to the list near the bottom of the page, as well as your comments in the guestbook.

 These long-distance walking trails are grouped by continent.
 Below, you will find lists of great, long walking treks in...